CodeBerrySchool/wct-4-landing/README.md

-# wct-3-landing
-A sample code base for the 3rd lesson in the Website Creator Track
+# Website Creator Track - Project 3. – Wedding Landing Page

+> Create a stunning wedding website using HTML and CSS.

+In this project, you will create a mobile-first, fully responsive single page site.